Chepstow Racecourse Guide

 Hotels Near Chepstow Racecourse

-The racecourse is a major attraction to the historic town that shares its name, so accommodation is plentiful.
-Look into The First Hurdle Guest House and the Beaufort Hotel first.
+The racecourse is a major attraction in the historic town that shares its name, so accommodation is readily available.
+Look into the First Hurdle Guest House and the Beaufort Hotel first.
 Both of the venues are located within walking distance of the racecourse.
 The St. Pierre Marriott Hotel & Country Club is a little further afield but is a delightful venue.

 One important thing to note is that Chepstow is a town, not a sprawling city.